-The Audit Committee of the Corporation is comprised of three (3) independent directors who are financially literate, namely Mr. Mathieu Gauvin (Chair), Mr. Robert Courteau, Ms. Denyse Chicoyne, and Mr. Robert Chevrier acts as ex officio member.
-This Committee is responsible for assisting the Board of Directors in the fulfillment of its duties with respect to financial accounting and reporting practices as well as the adequacy and integrity of internal controls and risk management and information systems.
+The Audit Committee of the Corporation is comprised of three (3) independent directors who are financially literate, namely Mr. Mathieu Gauvin (Chair), Mr. Robert Courteau, Mr. Marc Poulin and the Chair of the Board, who acts as ex officio member.
+This Committee is responsible for assisting the Board of Directors in the fulfillment of its duties with respect to financial accounting and financial reporting practices as well as the adequacy and integrity of internal controls, risk management and information systems.
 The duties and responsibilities of the Audit Committee are described in the Audit Committee Charter, a copy of which is attached herewith as Appendix A.